defiweb/go-anymapper/README.md

 the destination value.

-If both source and destination values implement the `MapInto` and `MapFrom` interfaces then `MapInto` will be used first, if it returns an error then `MapInto`.
+If both source and destination values implement the `MapInto` and `MapFrom` interfaces then `MapInto` will be used first, if it returns an error then `MapFrom`.

 ### `Mapper.MapInro` and `Mapper.MapFrom` maps:

 If it is not possible to implement the above interfaces, the custom mapping functions can be registered with the `Mapper.MapInto` and `Mapper.MapFrom` maps.
-The keys of these maps are the types of the source and destination values respectively.
+The keys of these maps are the types of the destination and source values respectively.
 The values are the mapping functions.

 ### Default mapper instance